-Numerical Cognition: The Basics provides an understanding of the neural and cognitive mechanisms that enable us to perceive, process, and memorise numerical information.
+Numerical Cognition: The Basics provides an understanding of the neural and cognitive mechanisms that enable us to perceive, process, and memorize numerical information.

-Written in an accessible manner, the book summarises and critically evaluates the major psychological explanations for various empirical phenomena in numerical cognition.
-Containing a wealth of student-friendly features including end of chapter summaries, informative figures, further reading lists and links to relevant websites, Numerical Cognition: The Basics is an essential starting point for anybody new to the field.
+Written in an accessible manner, the book summarizes and critically evaluates the major psychological explanations for various empirical phenomena in numerical cognition.
+Containing a wealth of student-friendly features including end of chapter summaries, informative figures, further reading lists, and links to relevant websites, Numerical Cognition: The Basics is an essential starting point for anybody new to the field.

 2. The Forms – We Encounter and Represent Numerical Quantities in Manifold Ways